 David Jobbins is a writer and editor specialising in international higher education.
 He was international editor of The Times Higher Education Supplement from 1992 to 2007 and writes regularly for University World News.
 He is also a special professor in international education at the University of Nottingham.
 Below he explains how those considering an education abroad can use international rankings to guide them.

-International league tables are fast becoming just as essential a tool for university applicants as national league tables such as The Complete University Guide and its competitors.
+International league tables are fast becoming just as essential a tool for university applicants as national league tables such as the Complete University Guide.

 There are three major international rankings that applicants are likely to come across, all published annually, and all freely available to the user.

 - Times Higher Education (THE) World University Rankings.